 Welcome to the Tomato Growing Newsletter

-The Tomato Growing Newsletter has been available from March to the end of September for several years.
-It is full of topical suggestions and tips as we go through the season on a weekly basis!
+The Tomato Growing Newsletter is no longer available but was produced from March to the end of September for several years.
+Previous Newsletters may be found on this website, full of topical suggestions and tips as we go through the season on a weekly basis!

 Blight resistant tomato plants

 A surprise I’m used to, is a wet summer and late blight.